WebDevStudios/wp-search-with-algolia/README.txt

 == Changelog ==

 Follow along with the changelog on [Github](https://github.com/WebDevStudios/wp-search-with-algolia/releases).

+= 2.9.0 =
+* Added: Instantsearch Template options.
+Choose between "Legacy" hogan.js/WP Utils templates and "Modern" Javascript string literals.
+"Modern" is more in line with Algolia Documentation.
+* Added: ability to customize default Headers for Algolia Search Client configuration.
+* Added: Initial support for programmatic Secured API key creation.
+* Updated: Sync'd up `get_items()` methods to allow for specifying specific IDs for posts, terms, and users.
+* Updated: Instantsearch templates use "Posts per page" amount by default, from WordPress Reading settings.
+* Updated: Amended Autocomplete settings page to remove more builtin post types that don't need to be available.

 = 2.8.3 =
 * Fixed: "Function _load_textdomain_just_in_time was called incorrectly" notices.